Wyoming holding course despite lagging vaccination rate

 As such, any efforts to increase the vaccination rate also raise political questions.

-Even taking the position that people should get vaccinated has political consequences, Sen. Chris Rothfuss (D-Laramie) said.
+Even taking the position that people should get vaccinated has political consequences, said Sen. Chris Rothfuss, D-Laramie.
 Overall, Rothfuss said Wyoming has come up short in encouraging its residents to be vaccinated.

 “It would be nice if there was a common uniform message from the executive branch, from the Legislature, from all of the government agencies across the state,” Rothfuss said.
 “I’ve been disappointed in our efforts, in our messaging.”